Mrsquuuid/MelbourneTweets/Tweet Analysis/README.md

 >
 > **Database：**`twitter/hist/sydney/geo`
 >
-> **Data Info**：不同SA2地区含有Keywords的推文的情绪分数。The distribution the sentiment score for tweets made in 2019 and 2020 containing China-related keywords over different SA2 locations in Sydney.
+> **Data Info**：The distribution the sentiment score for tweets made in 2019 and 2020 containing China-related keywords over different SA2 locations in Sydney.
 (At least 20 related tweets are required for each SA2 location)
 >
 > **X-axis**：Top 5 and Last 5 Suburbs.
 >